 To eat, we both had a salad followed by Steak Frites, mine with sauteed shallots over-top and Nick’s with a nice green peppercorn sauce.

-For dessert, Nick had Chocolate Cake with Mango ice-cream (which he made like a blogger and photographed for me!) and I had creme-brule.
+For dessert, Nick had Chocolate Cake with Mango ice-cream and I had creme-brule.
+Everything was wonderful.

 The mansion next door has been shut down as a venue for years now, and when we told the server we’d been married there, she was surprised.
 She said that she’d worked at the restaurant for five years and had never seen the place open.

 After dinner, I walked up the driveway of the old mansion to get a picture.
-It looks exactly like it did 16 years ago, except that there were two lanterns, lit by real fire, gracing the entrance way back then.
+It looks exactly like it did 16 years ago, except that, back then, there were two lanterns, lit by real fire, gracing the entrance way.
 I would sure love to have a look around inside that place today!

 ↑ Our wedding was in the mansion right next door to the restaurant, back in 1999. ↑